-Eventually we dispersed, the mass fragmenting into each film’s little group, and then each group wandering off for its own private celebration.
-I made arrangements to have dinner with Charlie and Soraya, Alex and Haley, and three of Charlie’s former high school soccer teammates later in the day, and then to move on to a little party at Charlie and Soraya’s place.
+Leaving the elegant and majestic auditorium, I arranged to have dinner with Charlie and Soraya, Alex and Haley, and three of Charlie’s former high school soccer teammates later in the day, and then to move on to a little party at Charlie and Soraya’s place.

 Then we’re all back at Charlie’s and Soraya’s place, sharing some good Scotch (my contribution), and the atmosphere is turning in to that warm phase of a little party where it feels as if you’re all sitting around a flickering fire.
-It was really a delight to see Charlie and Alex doing their close fraternal thing with their girlfriends (they are still wonderfully courteous with each other), and to see these boys drive five hours each way to support their friend; everyone deserved a bit of a buzz!
+It was really a delight to see Charlie and Alex still being wonderfully courteous with each other, and to see again these boys who were driving five hours each way to support their friend; everyone deserved a bit of a buzz!

-And in this warm buzz, Charlie turned the conversation toward my retirement and pending move to Brittany.
-The one reason that I felt bad about retiring, even though I’d reached full retirement age, was that I was not going to finish paying for the boys’ college.
+Charlie turned the conversation toward my retirement and pending move to Brittany.
+The one reason that I felt bad about retiring was that I was not going to finish paying for the boys’ college.
 Instead, I was leaving after covering half their junior year: eighteen months still to go.

 Everything else about retiring, reducing the constant pressure imposed by a career in corporate law, finally changing venue after 22 years in Santa Cruz (even paradise can become a burden), returning closer to my English roots, it all felt right.
 Except leaving the boys in the lurch.

-Charlie was addressing my uneasiness about leaving him and Alex in the lurch.
+Charlie was addressing this uneasiness.
 He didn’t see it that way, and neither did Alex.
 They were both very grateful for what I had been able to do for them, and totally behind my retirement.
 I’ve been very lucky health wise, but am starting to look visibly older, and they want me to stick around.
 As do I!